JonahsOrg/workflows/README.md

 Central hub for CI/CD workflows across our projects.
 Ensures consistency, streamlines updates, and fosters best practices.
 Workflows are versioned for reliable integration and deployment.
 Facilitates optimized automation for all repositories.

+## Todo
+- [ ] Create outputs for the actions indicating whether or not they were successful
+- [ ] Add in error handling
+- [ ] Create an environment variable for the label and use it to create / add a label to a node

+## Create and publish a release through the command line
 | Step | Description | Command | Example |
 |------|-------------|---------|---------|
 | 1 | Ensure you're on the correct branch | `git checkout <branch-name>` | `git checkout main` |